About

 The Estate

-The Thyolo House sits on the Conforzi Tea Estate, one of the historic tea-growing properties in Malawi's Thyolo highlands.
-The estate dates back to the early days of tea cultivation in the Shire Highlands, when Italian settlers established plantations across these misty, fertile hills.
+The Thyolo House sits on a historic property that was once part of the Conforzi Tea Estate, one of the historic tea-growing properties in Malawi's Thyolo highlands.
+The Thyolo highlands dates back to the early days of tea cultivation in the Shire Highlands, when Italian settlers established plantations across these misty, fertile hills.

 The main house was built in the early 1900s as a colonial farmhouse — a solid, whitewashed structure with deep verandas, high ceilings, and hardwood floors designed for the tropical climate.
-For over a century, it has stood among the tea gardens, weathering the seasons and quietly accumulating stories.
+For over a century, it has stood in the Thyolo highlands, weathering the seasons and quietly accumulating stories.

-"For over a century, this house has stood among the tea gardens, weathering the seasons and quietly accumulating stories."
+"For over a century, this house has stood in the Thyolo highlands, weathering the seasons and quietly accumulating stories."

 Heritage & Character